davidsuh79/DS/README.md

-# Algorithms and Practice (Data Science), Lecture materials at Sejong University
+# Algorithms and Practice (Data Science)
+Lecture materials at Sejong University